Prince Harry & Meghan Markle Just Took Two Big Relationship Steps In One Night

 In Royals Time, this courtship has escalated fairly quickly: last weekend the two...gasp!...held hands in public.
 This weekend Prince Harry and Markle are taking in public events as a couple and PDA-ing with mom and friends in a large Toronto stadium.
 Despite the couple opting to be seated away from the limelight, surely privacy wasn’t expected.

-The week-long Invictus games honor wounded members of the armed services from various countries.
-The widely publicized event brought out a number of celebrities and political figures.
-In addition to the hand-holding and smooching Harry also shared a happy bromance moment with former U.S. president Barack Obama.
+The week-long Invictus games honour wounded members of the armed services from various countries.
+The widely publicised event brought out a number of celebrities and political figures.
+In addition to the hand-holding and smooching Harry also shared a happy bromance moment with former US president Barack Obama.
 The two were captured grinning ear-to-ear in matching button-down shirts watching a wheelchair basketball game.
 Barry’s other BFF, Joe Biden was also in attendance.

 Check out the video below for the sweet moment between Prince Harry and the Suits actress.